johndrinkwater/PSN-to-Steam/README.md

 just like any title, but for these "0" should be mapped unless there are exceptional circumstances.
 See Braid (NPWR00863_00)

+When using the short-form `"mapping":"NAME_%d"`, the first trophy is 0 (zero) which is computed to be `"NAME_0"`, however if it needs to be mapped to `"NAME_1"`, you would use `"mapoffset":"+1"`.
+If it is the other way around, where the first trophy needs to map to `"NAME_1"`, it needs to be `"mapoffset":"-1"`.
+Values below 0 (zero) after being offset are ignored.

 Optionally you can include a `"note"` to give extra details, preferably for the cases where there are unmappable details with -1 being used.